All Episodes

 Malala Yousafzai.

-She uh is they didn't have to write it down.
+She is, they didn't have to write it down, but she knew, apparently they knew it.

-I mean, apparently she came in there big hit position number six.
+I mean, apparently she came in there, big hit position number six.

-Uh so she's just outside the top five.
+So she's just outside the top five.

-She's uh just uh breaking outside the top five.
+She's just breaking outside the top five.

-Uh Queen Elizabeth is at big hit position number seven.
+Queen Elizabeth is at big hit position number seven.

 Mrs. Thatcher is at number eight.